yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 Another good reason to use yesod.

 - Cassius _&_ Lucius of CSS (a lot similar to SASS and SCSS),
-- Julius for JavaScript (not a CoffeeScript is somewhere in the source of yesod),
+- Julius for JavaScript (note a CoffeeScript is somewhere in the source of yesod),
 - Hamlet for HTML (similar to haml)

-And when your page render, yesod make it easy to render everything nicely:
+And when your page render, yesod makes it easy to render everything nicely:

 <code class="haskell">
 myBigWidget =  menuWidget >> contentWidget >> footerWidget